jmquigley/gadgets/docs/lib/toast/Toast.md

 presses the close button (X).
 The default type is *decay*.
 An enumeration named `ToastType` holds the value for each type (ToastType.decay, ToastType.persistent).
-- `visible: boolean` - if this is false, then the control is not displayed.
-It is true by default.

-**Kind**: global class